-You can also choose for a camera or a dummy camera.
-There are rules involved for this situation.
+You can also choose a camera or a dummy camera.
+There are rules involved in this situation.
 You are only allowed to film your own belongings.
 More information and rules?
 Check this website.

-To keep burglars out, and keep your house safe in the Netherlands you need to make it hard to access your house.
-This you do by locking your house when you are gone, use good locks and hinges.
+To keep burglars out, and keep your house safe in the Netherlands, you need to make it hard to access your house.
+This you do by locking your house when you are gone, using good locks and hinges.
 Also, make use of light.

 When you renovate your house, this is the time for improvements.
 Make your house burglar safe.